Naturalization of Adolf Hitler: Statelessness (1925–1932)

-After some weeks, the request was granted and Hitler became stateless, stating it clearly and officially wherever he went.
+On 30 April 1925, Hitler's request was approved upon payment of a fee of 7.50 schillings.
+As a result, he lived on German territory as a stateless person from that date onward, stating it clearly and officially wherever he went—a circumstance that, according to his own statement in 1932, displeased him because "I, of all Germans, was not naturalized, at a time when 200,000 to 300,000 East Galician Jews and profiteers had been granted citizenship."

 At this point Hitler began trying to acquire German citizenship in various ways, while also being involved in the rebuilding of the Nazi Party from the ground up.
+Hitler nevertheless retained his old Austrian passport.

 The easier way to become a German citizen was to become a Beamter, a German civil servant, because it automatically resulted in naturalization, in accordance to the 1913 Reich and Nationality Act.